Aim of the SPHE Network Funding Award

 - Ability of applicant to complete CPD within the academic year of application, ie before 31st August of the academic year in question.

-The SPHE Network may choose to award a lesser or greater amount to any applicant +/-€100, or not to award any funding in any given year.
-This information sheet applies only to 2019-20 academic year and may be amended in future.
+* The SPHE Network may choose to award a lesser or greater amount to any applicant +/-€100, or not to award any funding in any given year.